-Our home-build equipment, designed and built in 2015, uses Jeenode Arduino-compatible microcontrollers with 868 Mhz radios sending data to a Raspberry Pi base station.
+Our home-build equipment uses Jeenode Arduino-compatible microcontrollers with 868 Mhz radios sending data to a Raspberry Pi base station.
 The base station uses a wifi dongle to transfer the data to a web service.
 We use EmonCms hosting for this.

 Our design choices gave the best balance of price against building skill required for the time.
 Since then, it has become easy to place wifi on the microcontroller itself or even on a very cheap Pi.
 It is also now easier to have end users set up the equipment by entering the wifi credentials on their phones.
-We will release updated builds soon that reduce the equipment price at the same or lower skills.
+We also now use 433 MHz radios instead of 868 MHz, because they work better in traditional stone buildings.

 Our common code base for the JeeNodes and Raspberry Pis is on Tim Davis’ Github.